대수다양체

 Čech Cohomology

 While Definition 1 is a rigorous definition of sheaf cohomology, explicitly constructing an injective resolution is generally very difficult.
-Therefore, in actual computations we use the Čech approach, which defines cohomology from a different perspective.
+Therefore, in actual computations we use a different approach to defining cohomology, the Čech approach.

 \[(d\alpha)_{i_0 \cdots i_{p+1}} = \sum_{k=0}^{p+1} (-1)^k \alpha_{i_0 \cdots \hat{i_k} \cdots i_{p+1}}\vert_{U_{i_0}\cap \cdots \cap U_{i_{p+1}}}\]where \(\hat{i_k}\) means omitting the index \(i_k\).